Exact match: Definition

 - Singular or plural forms

 - Stemmings (for example, floor and flooring)

 - Reordered words with the same meaning (for example, [shoes mens] and [mens shoes])

-Whether someone is searching for “running shoes” or “shoes for running”, what they want remains the same; they’re looking for running shoes.
-Close variants of exact match keywords help you connect with people who are looking for your business – despite slight variations in the way they search – and reduces the need to build out exhaustive keyword lists to reach these customers.
+Whether someone is searching for 'running shoes' or 'shoes for running', what they want remains the same – they’re looking for running shoes.
+Close variants of exact match keywords help you connect with people who are looking for your business – despite slight variations in the way they search – and reduce the need to build out exhaustive keyword lists to reach these customers.